MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 For more information about what you do with the add-ins, see [Use Business Central as your Business Inbox in Outlook](work-outlook-addin.md).

 Each add-in is provided as an XML file, called a *manifest*, which must be installed in Outlook of anyone who wants this functionality.
 These files describe how to activate the add-ins and connect to Business Central when they're used in Outlook.
 Working with these files is typically done by an admin.
 As a normal user, in most cases, you won't have to handle with these files directly.
 Either your admin will set up the add-in to install automatically for you or you'll use the built-in assisted setup to handle the installation.

+> [!IMPORTANT]
+> Working with multiple environments?
+The Business Central add-in for Outlook is designed to work with a single Business Central environment.
+When the add-in is installed, the name of the environment is included in the add-in's manifest.
+This configuration means that the add-in will only connect to the environment that it was installed from.
+To use the add-in with a different environment, you'll open the environment and install the add-in again.

 ## <a name="deploy-the-add-in-by-using-centralized-deployment-as-an-admin"></a>Deploy the add-in by using Centralised Deployment as an admin